-In this video we compare the Mackie ProFX10v3 Audio Mixing Console to the Behringer Xenyx Q1202 USB Audio Mixer.
+In this video, we compare the Mackie ProFX10v3 Audio Mixing Console to the Behringer Xenyx Q1202 USB Audio Mixer.

-In this video I incorrectly stated that the outputs on the Behringer are unbalanced.
-This is from documentation that I received with my console (https://youtu.be/1mNllvxC4_U).
+In this video, I incorrectly stated that the outputs on the Behringer are unbalanced.
+This is from the documentation that I received with my console (https://youtu.be/1mNllvxC4_U).
 Upon more testing and seeing an updated version of the documentation online, the outputs are in fact balanced which is a big upgrade from what is discussed in this video.

 Build Quality & Reliability

 Overall, we’ve had a horrible experience with Behringer in terms of reliability.
 It took us three different tries to get a Behringer console that would work for filming this comparison.
-This is in-line with my prior experience and observations when seeing Behringer equipment being used by friends, schools, churches, and community centres.
+This is in-line with my prior experience and observations when seeing Behringer equipment being used by friends, schools, churches, and community centers.

 Mackie, on the other hand, has a great reputation for quality & reliability.
 Many rental houses count on Mackie every day for events all over the world.